 On a separate worksheet, using the Form 100W format, complete Form 100W, Side 1 and Side 2, line 1 through line 17 without regard to line 14, Contributions.
-If any federal charitable contribution deduction was taken in arriving at the amount entered on Side 1, line 1, enter that amount as a positive number on line 3.
+If any federal charitable contribution deduction was taken in arriving at the amount entered on Side 1, line 1, enter that amount as a positive number on line 8.
 Enter the adjusted basis of the assets contributed on line 5 of the worksheet.
 Then complete the worksheet that follows to determine the charitable contributions to enter on line 14.

-- 1. Net income after state adjustments from Side 2, line 17....

-- 2. Deduction for dividends received.....

-- 3. Net income for contribution calculation purposes.
-Add line 1 and line 2.....

-- 4. Charitable Contributions.
-Multiply

-- 5. Enter the amount actually
+- 1. Net income after state adjustments from Side 2, line 17..... - 3.
+Net income for contribution calculation purposes.
+Add line 1 and line 2.......... - 4.
+Charitable Contributions.
+Multiply line 3 by 10% (.10) - 6.
+Enter the smaller of line 4 or line 5 here and on Side 2, line 14

-- contributed .....

-6. Enter the smaller of line 4 or

-line 5 here and on Side 2, line 14 . \\\\ Get Schedule R to figure the charitable contribution computation for apportioning corporations.
+Get Schedule R to figure the charitable contribution computation for apportioning corporations.